 America Reads tutors work at 11 partner schools throughout Licking County, tutoring students in grades K-3.
 These schools vary from schools in downtown Newark to schools in rural Licking County.
 Tutors make a difference by assisting elementary students in reading, providing extra one-on-one attention, and serving as role models.

 America Reads began in 1997 as a government initiative to increase the reading proficiency of America's youth.
-The programs's goal is to ensure that all children can read well and independently by the end of the third grade.
+The program's goal is to ensure that all children can read well and independently by the end of the third grade.

 - America Reads Application & Information